 Abraham was the definition of an underdog.
 Upon learning that his nephew Lot was captured, Abraham chose to act.
-Vastly out-numbered and the odds stacked against him, he embarks upon a rescue mission.
+Vastly out-numbered and the odds stacked against him, he embarked upon a rescue mission.
 It was an extraordinary situation requiring tremendous courage and selflessness.
-And yet, God blesses him with a great victory: He is able to rescue Lot and the other captives and return all the goods taken from them in the conflict.
+And yet, God blessed him with a great victory.
+Abraham rescued Lot and the other captives, and returned all the goods taken in the conflict.

-Abraham knows the victory is God’s and immediately gives credit where credit is due.
+Abraham knew the victory belonged to God and immediately gave credit where credit was due.
 Did Abraham know that he would be successful?
 Not at all.
 He acted in faith and God moved.
-You see, God had promised to bless Abraham when he surrendered to the calling to follow God’s will – blessing him to be a blessing to others.
+You see, God had promised to bless Abraham when he surrendered his life to follow God – blessing him to be a blessing to others.
 In this case, Lot and the other captives were the recipients of this blessing.

 But what about us?
 Sometimes we too are called to act with incredible courage, incredible selflessness.
 Sometimes we are called to standup for the underdog.
 Sometimes we are called to act when we are the underdog.